bryantestrada/Setting-up-AD/README.md

 <img width="512" alt="Changes 3" src="https://github.com/bryantestrada/Setting-up-AD/assets/133170900/51440106-b9db-4d18-a14e-272ee14d580b">
 <br />
 <p>
-A popup will appear, welcoming you to the "Domain", then the Client VM will restart.
+A popup will appear, welcoming you to the "Domain," and then the Client VM will restart.
 </p>
 <img width="400" alt="popup" src="https://github.com/bryantestrada/Setting-up-AD/assets/133170900/c0064da1-b30d-4a7a-a7c8-0a5d041a8787">
 <br />
 <p>
-Login to the Domain Controller through Remote Desktop using the Admin credentials and verify the client VM shows up in Active Directory Users and Computers; inside the computer's container on the root of the "domain".
+Login to the Domain Controller through Remote Desktop using the Admin credentials and verify the client VM shows up in Active Directory Users and Computers; inside the computer's container on the root of the "domain."
 </p>
 <img width="640" alt="comp" src="https://github.com/bryantestrada/Setting-up-AD/assets/133170900/c423b31f-f348-47e0-a0f3-efbbd355c59e">
 <p>
-Now that the Client VM is joined to the "Domain", you can access and restrict permissions for the client using the admin accounts created in the DC.
+And that's it; You should now be able to create a Domain controller and Client VM using Microsoft Azure, install and configure Active Directory, and join the Client VM to the domain to access it using an admin account.
+Finally, disconnect from the remote desktop and delete your "Resource Group."
 </p>